 • Imaging Tests: Brain scans such as MRI or CT scans help identify structural changes in the brain that are typical of dementia.

-Accurate diagnosis is crucial for proper treatment.
+Accurate diagnosis is important for proper treatment.
 Misdiagnosing dementia can lead to inappropriate treatment:

 • Treatment: Treatable conditions like depression or delirium need specific treatments.
 Misdiagnosis can result in untreated depression or delirium, leading to increased suffering.